Associate Degree General Education Pattern

 Public Speaking for Business4

-Critical Reasoning and Writing for Business (formerly Writing for Business) (beg F'17)3
+Critical Reasoning and Writing for Business (formerly Writing for Business) (beg F17)3

 Honors Critical Reasoning and Writing for Business (formerly Honors Writing for Business)